(Full time) 2022 start

 Research insight

-The CCJS has an Advisory Board consisting of members who hold senior positions within local criminal justice and partner organisations, including the police, the judiciary, the probation service, prisons and the courts.
-Our strong links with the local criminal justice community bring valuable benefits for our students.
+The CCJS has an advisory board consisting of members who hold senior positions within local criminal justice and partner organisations.
+These include the police, the judiciary, the probation service, prisons and the courts.
+Our strong links with the local criminal justice community bring valuable benefits to our students.

 Try our free short course

-If you’re thinking of studying LLM Criminal Justice and Criminal Law you may be interested in our short course, ‘Incarceration: Are prisons a suitable punishment?’.
-This is a free 2 week course delivered online, allowing you to explore the ethics of imprisonment and identify prison alternatives.
+If you’re thinking of studying LLM Criminal Justice and Criminal Law you may be interested in our short course, ‘Incarceration: Are Prisons a Suitable Punishment?’.
+The free two-week course is delivered online, allowing you to explore the ethics of imprisonment and identify prison alternatives.

 Studying LLM Criminal Justice and Criminal Law